What are the differences behind Champagne vs. Sparkling Wines?

-- First step – Wine undergoes primary fermentation in a pressurized tank.
+- First step – The wine undergoes primary fermentation in a pressurized tank.

-- Second step – Next a liquid solution of yeast, sugar, and wine which is referred to as “liqueur de tirage” is added to the wine to start the second fermentation all in the same pressurized tank.
+- Second step – Following fermentation a liquid solution of yeast, sugar, and wine, which is referred to as “liqueur de tirage”, is added to the wine to start the second fermentation.
+This all happens in the same pressurized tank.

-- Second step continued – Fermentation takes only about 4 to 5 days.
+- The Second step (continued) – Fermentation takes place for about 4 to 5 days.

 - Final – The wine is then filtered and bottled straight out of the tank.

 This method does not produce the high quality wine styles of the traditional method.
-However, it will allow for a sparkling wine to preserves the aromatics and fruit qualities.
-The bottling of Prosecco is done with the Charmat (or tank) Method.
+However, it will allow for a sparkling wine that preserves the aromatics and fruit qualities.
+Prosecco is an example of sparkling wine produced in the Charmat (or tank) Method.

-Noticeable differences between the Traditional vs. Charmat Methods in Taste and Bubbles!
+Noticeable differences between the Champagne vs. Sparkling Wines Methods

-When it is time to celebrate you can never go wrong with the bubbly of your choice!
-Look for additional future posts from us on bubbly styles.
+When it is time to celebrate you can never go wrong with Champagne!